navycuda/intel_hex_386/README.md

 # Intel Hex 386

+# IN DEVELOPMENT - NEEDS TESTING - DO NOT USE IN PRODUCTION CODE

 ## Introduction

 Intel Hex 386 is a typescript library for parsing intel hex files commonly used